privacy-scaling-explorations/nova-by-hand/part_2.md

 2. Binding: Once a commitment is made, the original value cannot be changed.

 ### 5.1.1 Pedersen Commitment
-The Pedersen Commitment is one of commitment schemes and is used to build Commited Relaxed R1CS.
+The Pedersen Commitment is one of commitment schemes and is used to build Committed Relaxed R1CS.

 - Generation Method: Let $P$ and $Q$ be two points on an elliptic curve.
 The commitment $c(s, r)$, for a secret value $s$ and a random number $r$, is computed using the equation $c(s, r) = sP + rQ$.